French-canadian biobank on respiratory diseases and allergy

 French Canadian Leigh Syndrome

-The LSFC biobank was established in 2008 in Prof. Laprise’s lab at the Univeristé du Québec à Chicoutimi.
-This biobank, globally unique, comprises sample from 21 affected individuals (of whom 7 came from therapeutic pregnancy termination (TPT)), 14 carriers and 23 controls of whom 3 came from TPT).
-Fibroblasts isolated from skin biopsies (primary and immortalized), DNA, RNA, tissues from TPT (cortez, brain, cerebellum, heart, kidney, liver, muscle, etc) are available for the researchers member of the consortium and also for any researcher for which the research project have been scientifically and ethically approved by the consortium.
-The recruitment is constant and additional individuals joined the biobank each year.
+The biobank on lactic acidosis was established in 2008 at the human genetic laboratory of Prof Catherine Laprise at the Université du Québec à Chicoutimi.
+This biobank, globally unique, comprises samples from 21 affected individuals (of which 9 are from therapeutic pregnancy termination (TPT)), 14 heterozygous carriers and 27 control individuals (from which 6 are from TPT for other orphan diseases).
+Fibroblasts isolated from skin biopsies are available (primary and immortalized cell lines) as well as genetic material (DNA and RNA) and tissues from TPT (cortex, brain, cerebellum, liver, kidney, heart, muscle, lung, pancreas).
+These biological samples are available for all the researchers that are member of the Consortium on lactic acidosis and any other researches whose research project is deemed relevant.
+The recruiting process is constant and additional biological material is added to the biobank each year.

 Epidermolysis bullosa simplex (EBS)